halid1020/agent-arena-v0/projects/planet-clothpick.md

 After downloading the data, you can start traning `planet-clothpick` agent.
 You can find the implementation of the agent [here](https://github.com/halid1020/agent-arena-v0/tree/main/agent_arena/agent/drl/planet)

-Under the `softgym` directory, please run
+Under the `softgym`'s root directory, please run
 ```
 . ./setup.sh
 ```

-Then, under the `agent-arena-v0` directory, please run
+Then, using the same terminal, under the `agent-arena-v0`'s root directory, please run

 ```
 . ./setup.sh